jon-heard/obsidian-inline-scripts-library/state.sfile.md

 	}
 }

-// Load the state file if state is not defined (initial load, or sfile moved) if (!_inlineScripts.state.sessionState || stateFileHasBeenSet) {
+// Load the state file if running initial setup, or if the state file has been moved if (!_inlineScripts.state.sessionState || stateFileHasBeenSet) {
 	try
 	{
+		// Get the raw content
 		const stateString =
 			await app.vault.adapter.read(_inlineScripts.state.stateFile.path);
+		// Parse the content
 		const state = JSON.parse(stateString);
-		_inlineScripts.state.sessionState = state;
+		// Assign parsed content to the state _inlineScripts.state.sessionState = state;
-		_inlineScripts.state.stateFile.priorString = stateString;
+		// Assign raw content to the "priorString" to recognize when state has changed _inlineScripts.state.stateFile.priorString = stateString;
 	}
 	catch (e)
 	{
-		if (e.code !== "ENOENT")
+		// If parsing failed, create a console error if (e.code !== "ENOENT")
 		{
 			console.error(
 				"state.sfile\n\tUnable to load from state file:\n\t" +
 				_inlineScripts.state.stateFile.path + "\n\t", e);
 		}
-		_inlineScripts.state.sessionState = {};
-		expand("state save");
+		// Make sure we have SOMETHING for the state _inlineScripts.state.sessionState ||= {};
+		// Trigger a state save to make sure the state data-file is up to date expand("state save");
 	}
 }

-// React to every user-triggered shortcut expansion by re-saving the state confirmObjectPath(
+// Event callback - inlineScripts.onExpansion - React to each user-triggered shortcut
+// expansion by checking for state changes and re-saving if there are any. confirmObjectPath(
 	"_inlineScripts.inlineScripts.listeners.onExpansion.state",
 	async (expansionInfo) =>
 	{
-		if (expansionInfo.isUserTriggered)
+		// Only re-save if the expansion is user-triggered if (expansionInfo.isUserTriggered)
 		{
-			expand("state save");
+			// Check for state changes and re-save if there are any. expand("state save");
 		}
 	});

+// End the block to running this shortcut multiple times concurrently.
 _inlineScripts.state.inSetup = false;
 ```
 __